Return to Home page.

 Solar Circuits*

-Two children investigating solar panels Pupils investigate electrical circuits including the use of photovoltaic cells.
+Two children investigating solar panels

-Room: classroom and outdoors (weather permitting).
+Space: classroom and outdoors (weather permitting).
 Lamps will be used in bad weather.

 ^Back to list